Avnet (NASDAQ:AVT) Updates Q1 2022 Earnings Guidance

-Avnet (NASDAQ:AVT) updated its first quarter 2022 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $1.020-$1.120 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.790.
+Avnet (NASDAQ:AVT) issued an update on its first quarter 2022 earnings guidance on Wednesday morning.
+The company provided earnings per share (EPS) guidance of $1.020-$1.120 for the period, compared to the Thomson Reuters consensus estimate of $0.790.
 The company issued revenue guidance of $5.10 billion-$5.40 billion, compared to the consensus revenue estimate of $5.07 billion.

-The company also recently announced a quarterly dividend, which was paid on Wednesday, June 23rd.
-Stockholders of record on Wednesday, June 9th were paid a $0.22 dividend.
-This represents a $0.88 annualized dividend and a dividend yield of 2.22%.
-The ex-dividend date of this dividend was Tuesday, June 8th.
-This is an increase from Avnet’s previous quarterly dividend of $0.21.
-Avnet’s dividend payout ratio is currently 32.47%.

-In related news, insider Kenneth A. Jacobson sold 5,360 shares of the stock in a transaction that occurred on Thursday, May 27th.
-The shares were sold at an average price of $44.70, for a total transaction of $239,592.00.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, SVP Ken E. Arnold sold 3,500 shares of the stock in a transaction that occurred on Monday, May 24th.
-The shares were sold at an average price of $44.68, for a total transaction of $156,380.00.
-The disclosure for this sale can be found here.
-Corporate insiders own 1.10% of the company’s stock.

-An institutional investor recently bought a new position in Avnet stock.
-OLD Mission Capital LLC purchased a new position in Avnet, Inc. (NASDAQ:AVT) during the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm purchased 27,475 shares of the company’s stock, valued at approximately $710,000.
-90.64% of the stock is currently owned by institutional investors and hedge funds.
+A hedge fund recently raised its stake in Avnet stock.
+Morgan Stanley increased its position in shares of Avnet, Inc. (NASDAQ:AVT) by 80.0% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The firm owned 484,562 shares of the company’s stock after purchasing an additional 215,297 shares during the period.
+Morgan Stanley owned approximately 0.49% of Avnet worth $19,422,000 at the end of the most recent quarter.
+Institutional investors own 90.64% of the company’s stock.

 About Avnet